OwenKe11y/APPLIED-PROJECT-AND-MINOR-DISSERTATION-PROJECT/README.md

 ```

 <li> Now that Node is set up we have to change the IP of some methods to your machines local IP.
-You can get your local IP by typing the following command in command prompt
+You can get your local IP by typing the following command in command prompt:

   ```
   ipconfig